Nevada

 A. Civil rights

 Persons convicted of “treason or felony in any state” lose the right to vote, hold office, and sit on a jury “unless restored to civil rights.”
 Nev.
 Const. art.
 2, § 1; id. art.
 15, § 3; Nev.
 Rev. Stat. § 6.010.
-Prior to June 2019, Nevada had one of the most complicated civil rights restoration schemes in the country, in which the loss and restoration of civil rights depended upon the nature of an individual’s crime and overall criminal record.
-HB 431 simplified that system dramatically.1 Under the 2019 law, a person loses the right to vote only if sentenced to prison, and only for the period of actual incarceration.
+Prior to June 2019, Nevada had one of the most complicated civil rights restoration schemes in the country, in which the loss and restoration of civil rights depended upon the nature of an individual’s crime and overall criminal record, and involved several different restoration methods.
+HB 431 simplified that scheme dramatically.1 Under the 2019 law, a person loses the right to vote only if sentenced to prison, and only for the period of actual incarceration.
 See Nev.
-Rev. Stat. §§ 213.157(1)(b); 293.540.
+Rev. Stat. §§ 213.157(1)(a); 293.540.
 This rule is applied to persons convicted in other jurisdictions.2

-The right to sit on a civil jury is regained upon discharge from probation or parole, or upon release from incarceration if no period of parole is served; and the right to sit on a criminal jury is regained six years after discharge from probation or parole or release from incarceration. §§ 176A.850, 213.155, 213.157.
-The right to hold office is regained four years after discharge from probation or parole or release from incarceration.
+The right to sit on a civil jury is regained upon discharge from probation or parole, or upon release from incarceration if no period of parole is served; and the right to sit on a criminal jury is regained six years after discharge from probation or parole or release from incarceration if no supervision is imposed. §§ 176A.850(4), 213.155, 213.157(1)(a).
+The right to hold office is regained four years after discharge from probation or parole or release from incarceration if no supervision is imposed.
 Id.

 “A person shall not own or have in his possession or under his custody or control any firearm if he . . . has been convicted of a felony in this or any other state.”
 Nev.
 Rev. Stat. § 202.360(1)(a).
 Firearms rights may be restored only by pardon.
 Id.; see also § 213.090(1).
 Presumably people with federal and out-of-state offenses may have their firearms rights restored under Nevada law only by a pardon in the jurisdiction of their conviction.